UK's solar subsidy cuts to force bankruptcies

 For Solar Century, the proposal would significantly impact its business but would not push it into bankruptcy because it held large reserves of cash and had a big enough client base, Leggett said.

-The company's revenue for this year was expected to increase to more than 70 million pounds ($113 million) from 50 million in 2010.
-The outlook for 2012, however, was unclear due to the uncertainty surrounding UK subsidies.
+The company's revenue for this year was expected to increase to more than 70 million pounds from 50 million in 2010.
+The outlook for 2012, however, was unclear due to the uncertainty surrounding U.K. subsidies.

 FIGHTING THE OIL INDUSTRY